0xPARC/pod2-docs/book/src/statements.md

 Statements come in two types: _built-in_ and _custom_.
 There is a short list of built-in statements (see below). [^builtin] In addition, users can freely define custom statements.

 From the user (front-end) perspective, a statement represents a claim about the values of some number of entries -- the statement can only be proved if the claim is true.
+On the front end, a statement is identified by its _name_ (`ValueOf`, `Equal`, etc.).

 From the circuit (back-end) perspective, a statement can be proved either:
 - by direct in-circuit verification, or
 - by an operation (aka deduction rule).
+On the back end, a statement is identified by a unique numerical _identifier_.

 ## Built-in statements